munificent/craftinginterpreters/book/local-variables.md

 ^code set-local-op (1 before, 1 after)

-You can probably predict the implementation:
+You can probably predict the implementation.

 ^code interpret-set-local (1 before, 2 after)